wotakumoe/wotaku/glossary/manga.md

 ![One Punch-Man ch.
 155 (2-page)](/glossary/panel/spread_2.jpeg)

-Another type of spread where the panel covers more than one page, but not the whole 2 pages.
+Another type of spread where the panel covers more than one page, but not the whole two pages.

 ![Haikyu!! ch.
 39](/glossary/panel/spread_1andahalf.png)